Carbon Stars as Standard Candles: An Empirical Test for the Reddening, Metallicity, and Age Sensitivity of the J-region Asymptotic Giant Branch (JAGB) Method: Ruling Out Potential Sources of Uncertainty

 \subsection{Choice of smoothing parameter}

 The choice of smoothing parameter $\sigma_s$ when smoothing the luminosity function could potentially have an effect on the peak magnitude $m_{JAGB}$.
-However, we iterated through all smoothing parameters between [0.1, 0.2, 0.3, 0.4], and found that the slopes fit to the relations between $m_{JAGB}$ and $A_{F110W}$ remained statistically significant (i.e., $\rho>0.5$) regardless of our choice of smoothing parameter.
-Similarly, using the reddening-corrected photometry we found the relations between $m_{JAGB}$ and both [M/H] and $N_{AGB}/N_{RGB}$ remained statistically insignificant (i.e., $\rho<0.2$) regardless of our choice of smoothing parameter Therefore, we found that the choice of smoothing parameter had a negigible impact on our final conclusions.
+However, we iterated through all smoothing parameters between [0.1, 0.2, 0.3, 0.4], and found that the slopes fit to the relations between $m_{JAGB}$ and $A_{F110W}$ remained correlated and statistically significant (i.e., $\rho>0.7$, $p<0.009$ for all cases) regardless of our choice of smoothing parameter.
+Similarly, using the reddening-corrected photometry we found the relations between $m_{JAGB}$ and both [M/H] and $N_{AGB}/N_{RGB}$ remained statistically insignificant (i.e., $|\rho|<0.3$, $p>0.3$ for all cases) regardless of our choice of smoothing parameter.
+Therefore, we found that the choice of smoothing parameter had a negligible impact on our final conclusions.